|Podcasts||Community||Create a Podcast|

 Diet Soap is a philosophy podcast

-US donors who give $6 or more to the podcast will receive an ebook version of my novella Wave of Mutilation.
+US donors who give $6 or more to the podcast will receive a short story written by Douglas Lain.

 The best way to support the Diet Soap podcast is to subscribe to donate monthly.

 Hosted by Douglas Lain, the Diet Soap podcast explores surrealism, marxism, anarchism and continental philosophy through noise art or sound collages and interviews.
 Dedicated to applying imagination and intellect to what Lain thinks of as “the problem of Late Capitalism” the podcast is in its 4th year and reaches well over a thousand listeners every week.

 Find out more about the host of this podcast at douglaslain.com